 The timetable below is a typical example, but your own timetable may be different.

-These modules are taught over two, three or four full days will tutorial support as appropriate and some self-study and online learning is involved.
+Modules are taught over the equivalent of four half days with tutorial support as appropriate and some self-study and online learning involved.

 The MSc in Professional Learning and Leadership is currently in the process of being re-development for academic year 15/16 and will be updated towards the end the summer when more detail is available.
 The areas/topics that will be covered within the course will be: